liuzey/CheckGPT-v2/README.md

 2. GPABench2.
 > We mainly use GPABench2 in our CCS 2024 submission.

+### About the Artifact
+The files are separated into several parts for upload convenience.
+Please download and extract all parts into the same host folder (e.g., ./artifact_checkgpt/).
+- *CheckGPT.zip*: the main folder of the CheckGPT code (./artifact_checkgpt/CheckGPT). *embeddings* is the folder for saving features. *exp* is the folder for saving results under different experiment IDs.
+- *CheckGPT_presaved_files.zip*: pre-trained models and saved experiments (./artifact_checkgpt/CheckGPT_presaved_files).
+- *CS.zip*, *PHX.zip*, *HSS.zip*: GPABench2 datasets.
+Please download and extract them into a newly created folder, "GPABench2" (./artifact_checkgpt/GPABench2).
+- *GPABenchmark.zip*: GPABenchmark datasets (./artifact_checkgpt/GPABenchmark).
+- *scripts.zip*: scripts for reproducing the results in the paper.
+Extract them into the main folder (./artifact_checkgpt/CheckGPT).
+- *README.md*: this file.

 ### Description of the Datasets
 **GPABenchmark:**
 - GPT example: ./GPABenchmark/CS_Task1/gpt.json *(Computer Science, Task 1 GPT-WRI)*